jzheng20/webset2/content/_index.md

       # Reduce spacing
       spacing:
         padding: ["1rem", 0, "1rem", 0]
-  - block: About us
+  - block: About
-    id: About us
+    id: About
     content:
       title: About us
       text: Build your site with blocks 🧱